-Regarding these findings, HM Inspector Steven Otter was quoted in the article to say, “Although we expect them to be further ahead than they are we do fully understand that this is an area that has not been fully understood by any agency anywhere in the world, we are not overly critical of the police service about this, we think they have now grasped the challenge.
-There needs to be rapid action by the police and other agencies as cybercrime is growing rapidly as a threat nationally.”
-The government reports confirm that “The police must be able to operate very soon just as well in cyberspace as they do on the street” and concluded this because “cybercrime is swiftly becoming a dominant method in the perpetration of crime”, according to the article.
+Regarding these findings, HM Inspector Steven Otter was quoted in the article to say, "_Although we expect them to be further ahead than they are we do fully understand that this is an area that has not been fully understood by any agency anywhere in the world, we are not overly critical of the police service about this, we think they have now grasped the challenge.
+However, there needs to be rapid action by the police and other agencies as cybercrime is growing rapidly as a threat nationally._" The government reports confirm that "_The police must be able to operate very soon just as well in cyberspace as they do on the street" and concluded this because "cybercrime is swiftly becoming a dominant method in the perpetration of crime_," according to the article.

 Read more about these concerns in the complete article and how this may affect other nations in Europe and abroad.